Top 35 Marketing KPIs That You Should be Tracking in 2021

 Your email open rate is one of the most important metrics to keep track of.
 It is one of the best ways to tell whether your email marketing strategy is working by showing you the percentage of your audience that opens the emails you are sending them.
-There are a couple of factors that can affect your open rate such as the subject line and the sender’s name.
+There are a couple of factors that can affect your open rates such as the subject line and the sender’s name.

 The goal of almost every marketing email is to get the subscribers to act – click on a link that it’s inside the email that often leads to a landing page where the subscribers can buy a product or service or drive traffic to your website.